 In any case, federated funds should be only one part of a nonprofit's fundraising.
 Every charity needs a variety of funding sources to be successful.

 For donors, giving to a federated fund is easy.
 You can even have your donation taken out of your paycheck.
 Historically, It's one of the most successful ways to give to charity.
-You don't have to investigate each charity or get involved in any way.
+And for a good reason.